limine-bootloader/limine/PROTOCOL.md

 ### Terminal Feature

-Note: *This feature is deprecated, do not use if possible.*
+Note: *This feature is deprecated and has been removed as of Limine 5.x, please do not use.*

 ID:
 ```c